Skip to content

 "code": 30,

-"message": "There are not enough credits to perfom the requested operation, which requires 101 credits, but the are only 55 left.
+"message": "There are not enough credits to perform the requested operation, which requires 101 credits, but there are only 55 left.
 In 4 seconds you will have enough credits to perform the operation",

 "operation": "inventory_changes",